 Working with Library Administration, the Human Resources Office, and the Staff Development and Training Committee, the Library Diversity Committee will establish and prioritize goals regarding the provision of diversity services and training.
 The Committee will also plan and promote diversity activities within the Library.
 Finally, the Committee will support, if and when appropriate, the work of the Library's Affirmative action Officer and Equal Employment Opportunity Committee.

 The Committee is appointed by the University Librarian, with the advice of the Executive Committee.
-The Gender and Multicultural Services Librarian and the Inclusive Illinois Representative(s) will serve as ex-officio members.
+The Gender and Multicultural Services Librarian, the Inclusive Illinois Representative(s), and a representative from Library Human Resources will serve as ex-officio members.
 In addition, the Committee will include one member from the International and Area Studies Library.
 The Committee will also include at least six additional members at-large.
 Members at-large are full- or part-time Library employees from both academic and support staffs, serve two-year staggered terms, and may be appointed to one successive term.
 The chair is appointed annually by the University Librarian.
 Additional members may be appointed to represent special concerns.

 The University of Illinois library is committed to diversity.
 The greater the complexity of a task or problem, the better the outcome if varied perspectives are brought to creating the resolution.
 If everyone thinks in the same way, our innovation and creativity are limited.
 In all aspects of our work, in order to solve problems and innovate, we need different points of view, different mental models, different training, different understanding, different approaches.
 We need difference.
 Research supports the notion that teams with diverse experiences perform better than those with homogeneous experiences.
 The complexity of our challenges demands that we strive for diversity in our organization.